nantunes/pentaho-viz-sandbox/docs/index.md

                 <a title="Pentaho Visualization API" href="platform/visual">Pentaho Visualization API</a> ⭐ <em>3.0 beta</em>
             </dt>
             <dd>
-                The Pentaho Visualization API provides a unified way to visualize data across the Pentaho suite (Analyzer, PDI, CDF).
+                The Pentaho Visualization API provides a unified way to visualize data across the Pentaho suite (e.g. Analyzer, PDI, CDF).
-                The stock CCC charts provide a set of ready-to-use chart types, customisable and extendable.
+                Essentially, it is a set of abstractions that ensures total isolation between applications, visualizations and configurations (the glue).
             </dd>
         </dl>
     </li>